gombarova/js-fol-parser/README.md

 ## Language callbacks

-Some of the parsers takes a plain object of callbacks that recognize the three types of non-logical symbols and variables.
+Some parsers take a plain object of callbacks that recognize the three types of non-logical symbols and variables of a first-order language.
 ```typescript
 type Language = {
     isConstant: (symbol: string) => boolean,